-“We want shopping locally owned stores to feel more like leisure sport and less like an adrenaline-fueled running with the bulls,” Cross says of her inspiration for the idea.
+“We want shopping locally owned stores to feel more like leisure sport and less like an adrenaline-fueled running with the bulls,” Cross said of her inspiration for the idea.
 And with more than 200 participating small businesses, there’s no shortage of sporting chances — and ample opportunities to find the perfect gift for everyone on your holiday shopping list.

 Not sure where to start?
 Here are a few of our favorite participating stores.

 Step into the stylish side of the Wild West at Animal Traffic, an Americana-inspired clothing store on trendy Mississippi Avenue.
 Here, classic vintage pieces coexist with Northwest heritage brands, allowing shoppers to stock up on cozy flannels, classic Levi’s and Pendleton blankets all at once.
 Around the corner sits the Annex, Animal Traffic’s brand-new boutique featuring hand-built boots and American-made footwear.
-Downtown, a second Animal Traffic location awaits West End shoppers.

 This charming garden shop is a cornucopia of urban farming supplies; shoppers pick up heirloom seeds, organic veggie starts, compost worms, even chickens.
 Pistils also offers many more carry-on-friendly finds including jewelry, soaps, glassware, pottery and even edible DIY projects (think kombucha starters and mushroom-growing kits).